msoucy/Presentations/evilC/4_evil.md

  * A digraph must represent a full token by itself, except for %:%:, which replaces the preprocessor ##

 ---

-#Include tricks
+#X-Macros

 The preprocessor uses a textual replace for #include, replacing the #include with the (preprocessed) body of the file.

-You can take advantage of this for some fun tricks.

-Someone unfamiliar with the preprocessor may be confused by this
+Someone unfamiliar with the preprocessor may be confused by this, because it's common for beginners to assume that the preprocessor must produce complete tokens.

-What does this example expand to?
+However,

+This means that the preprocesser can be used to generate some types of code.

+---

+#X-macros Example

 ###colors.def
     !cpp
-    X(red),
-    X(green),
+    X(red)
+    X(green)
     X(blue)

----
-#Include tricks (cont.)

 ###main.cpp
     !cpp
     #include <stdio.h>